AdamEClements/Intraday_Spot_Volatility_IJF_Replication/README.md

 To generate the results in Table 5, use `compare_forecasts.m`.

+## LASSO and Table 6 and Figure 5

+forecasting_loop_fullLASSO_CV.m is used to generate the miHAR^L forecasts

+Output is written to IBM_mutlireg_fore_LASSO_CV.csv

+Given the computational burden of the CV the parallel processing is used

+To generate the results in Table 6: compare_forecasts.m is used

+forecasting_loop_fullLASSO_CV.m also writes out the number of significant predictors for:

+daily predictors to component_1.csv

+overnight predictor to component_2.csv

+intraday predictors to component_3.csv

+LASSO_results.qmd uses these three files to generate Figure 5

 ## Fixed Model and Table 7

 `forecasting_loop_fixedmodel.m` is used to generate the miHAR$^{F}$ forecasts.